LarsBehrenberg/IA-prototype/content/posts/alfred-sisley.md

     sideGalleryImages:
       - imageTitle: "'Church in Moret', painted by Alfred Sisley in 1889"
         imageUrl: /assets/alfred-sisley-church-in-moret-1889.jpg
-      - imageTitle:
-          "'Early Snow at Louveciennes', painted by Alfred Sisley in c.
+      - imageTitle: "'Early Snow at Louveciennes', painted by Alfred Sisley in c.
           1871-1872"
         imageUrl: /assets/alfred-sisley-early-snow-at-louveciennes-1871.jpg
       - imageTitle: "'Women Going to the Woods', painted by Alfred Sisley 1886"
         imageUrl: /assets/alfred-sisley-women-going-to-the-woods.jpg
+    buttonToggle: true
   - textTitle: Sisley and the Barbizon School
     text: >-
       ### Sisley’s work was heavily influenced by earlier periods of French and